-- Thirty percent or more of classrooms in a school have a test duration standard score greater than or equal to 4.0 or less than or equal to -4.0 for EOGs OR greater than or equal to 5.0 or less than or equal to -5.0 for EOCs, OR - One classroom in a school has a test duration standard score greater than or equal to 7.0 or less than or equal to -7.0 for EOGs or EOCs.
+• Thirty percent or more of classrooms in a school have a test duration standard score greater than or equal to 4.0 or less than or equal to -4.0 for EOGs OR greater than or equal to 5.0 or less than or equal to -5.0 for EOCs.

+1 The Test Duration analysis used in 2023 is comparable to the Response Time analysis used in 2019.
+The 2023 analysis does not include the flagging criteria which stated for the inclusion of classrooms that has a test duration standard score of greater than or equal to 7.0 or less than or equal to -7.0 for EOGs and EOCs.